idelfonsog2/idelfonsog2.github.io/README.md

 ## CI/CD for Swift AWS Lambda on an M1 SoC

-If you are a software developer that is experimenting with containers using macOS M1 and Docker (you know,  the whale 🐳 application).
-You are not the only one and there are people working and talking about it [Swift Vapor Discord Channel](https://discord.gg/txRsRAqJ)
+If you are a software developer that is experimenting with containers using macOS M1 and Docker.
+You are not the only one! people are working and talking about it on [Swift Vapor Discord Channel](https://discord.gg/txRsRAqJ)

 > *Disclaimer: You will deploy the lambda using an AmazonLinux2 agent as your work from your new M1 Pro* 😅